 The following skills and experience would be preferred and beneficial for the role:

-The successful Consultant Psychiatrist will receive a Competitive Salary.
+The successful Coordinator will receive an excellent salary of £41,000 per annum DOE.
 This exciting position is a permanent full time role working through days.
 In return for your hard work and commitment you will receive the following generous benefits:

 To apply for this fantastic job role, please call on 0121 638 0567 or send your CV ....Read more...